kakush30/Project-7-AB-Test/README.md

 #### Summary

 I discarded the use of Bonferroni correction in this experment as it is very conservative.
+And as we are using only testing one variation.
+It might be useful if we decide to do post test segmentation on results, for example on browser type or countries.

 The two metrics share the variables like cookies and user-id, they are somewhat correlated to each other.
 If in improvement, the experiment cause to add or minus a metric, that it also going to affect the other metric too.